 - Salivating uncontrollably

 Addiction is sometimes accompanied by a mental Illness.
 Sometimes, the addicted person develops a mental illness as a result of his or her addictive thought processes or behavior.
 Other times, addiction comes from a pre-existing, undiagnosed or untreated mental illness.
 Dual diagnosis facilities treat both conditions simultaneously through therapeutic and meditative restoration along with medications.
-Individualized treatment plans offer a specialized approach to treat a variety of symptoms in one location.2
+Individualized treatment plans offer a specialized approach to treat a variety of symptoms in one location.

 The physical changes happening in the brain during addiction impact all areas of a person’s life.
 If your loved one has fallen victim to addiction, it may seem as if he or she has changed into a different person.
 Your loved one may make risky decisions, and you now find it difficult to work around his emotions and reasoning patterns.
-Quality treatment offers support and counseling for families, and inpatient treatment offers dedicated assistance and follow-up planning and care for each patient before discharge.
+Quality treatment offers support and counseling for families, and an inpatient opiate addiction treatment program offers dedicated assistance and follow-up planning and care for each patient before discharge.